 Use Cash During Your Travels

-For safety's sake, you can also carry a debit card or use the cash system when traveling.
-However, instead of walking around with fistfuls of cash in a strange city and not feeling secure using a debit card or prepaid might be the best solution.
+You can also carry a debit card or use the cash system when traveling for safety's sake.
+However, instead of walking around with fistfuls of cash in a strange city and not feeling secure, using a debit card or prepaid might be the best solution.

 By relying on the cash you have on hand, you are saving yourself a heap of financial heartache.

-A debt free family vacation this year is possible and with the right mindset and planning, you and your family can enjoy the family vacation without worrying about your finances.
-With these tips and hard work a debt free family vacation is possible.
+Debt-free family vacation this year is possible, and with the right mindset and planning, you and your family can enjoy the family vacation without worrying about your finances.
+With these tips and hard work, a debt-free family vacation is possible.

-Remember that you can find many ways to save money and ways to earn money as well for your debt free family vacation.
+Remember that you can find many ways to save money and ways to earn money for your debt-free family vacation.